 Holy perfunctory hype article, Batman!
 With The Dark Knight Rises (2012) dominating this week’s box office, four of our contributors give their ultimate bat-recommendations.
-Incidentally, the group includes newcomer François, whom you may recognise from the podcast.
+Incidentally, the group includes newcomer Frank, whom you may recognise from the DE Podcast.

 Batman: The Movie (1966)